defaultxr/xr-abstractions/README.md

 In the future I plan to clean up a lot of these.
 Either by renaming them or by splitting up functionality, etc. There are also a few that i'd like to re-code or rethink entirely.
 Some of the things I want to change:

 * make sure all of these abstractions work with the new version of Pd (vanilla).
-* sort through these folders: ctrl, demos, examples, fx, gen, math, seq, utils
+* sort through these folders: ctrl, demos, examples, fx, math, seq, utils
 * clean out this library - remove incomplete extensions
 * split out the LADSPA abstractions into their own library.
 * rename `adsr` and `adsr~` to just `adr` and `adr~` and remove the sustain functionality